lispandfound/work-docs/eresearch-presentation/eresearch-presentation.typ

 - Complicated environment.
 Brittle and difficult to reproduce.
 = Technical Modernisation
 == Container + Workflow + Realisation = Simulation
+- *Container*: Exactly specifies the software stack in a reproducible fashion.
+- *Workflow*: Declaratively specifies how the software is executed (control flow).
+- *Realisation*: Declaratively specifies the scientific parameters in the workflow.
 == Containerisation
 == Cylc workflows
 == One-File Simulation Specification